 Click here to view the assessment engineer’s report, which explains how each property’s share of the infrastructure cost of $150 million was calculated.

 Click here to access a list of each property’s assessment.
 To find your property’s assessment, locate your property on the list by APN number (this number is listed on your property tax bill) or by address.
 To search for your property, download the document and open the PDF document.
 Then press the Control and F keys simultaneously to search for your assessment.

 Click here to view information concerning the Early Payment option for your property’s assessment.
 By submitting an early payment in full, your property will benefit from an approximate 2% discount off the assessment.
 Early Payment is optional.

 Click here to view the a list of fees for each property type.
 These fees will be collected to cover the cost of maintaining and operating the Sewer Project’s collection system and treatment facility.
-A Proposition 218 public hearing will be conducted before establishing these costs.

 FREQUENTLY ASKED QUESTIONS